 - Enlightenment, Digitally printed lithophane of anti-slavery medallion.

-- A Taxonomy of Information, Acrylic and emulsion on canvas.
+- A Taxonomy of Empire, Acrylic and emulsion on canvas.

 - Deconstructed, Limited edition digital prints (metadata from 3-D prints of anti-slavery medallions).

-- The Cube sugar, gold leaf and watercolour.
+- The Golden Cube sugar, gold leaf and watercolour.